sebadima/woo-mailerlite/readme.txt

 6. Dashboard e-commerce performance

 == Changelog ==
+= 1.5.5 (10th May 2021) =
+* Changed activate/deactivate method names with a prefix to resolve conflicts with other plugins

 = 1.5.4 (19th April 2021) =
 * Usage of php-scoper to add a distinct namespace to all dependencies to resolve conflicts with other plugins